 The Canadian government has banned a herb that is sacred to a tribe of Mexican Indians.
 On August 12, 2015, Health Canada published an amendment to place the hallucinogenic herb, Salvia divinorum, on Schedule IV of the Controlled Drugs and Substances Act.
 This change makes all forms of the herb illegal to produce, sell, import or export, starting in February 2016.
 Simple possession of dried salvia and salvia extracts will remain legal, but the cultivation of plants will be illegal, even for non-commercial, personal use.

-The proposal to ban Salvia divinorum comes after years of public handwringing over the safety of a halucinogenic substance found in the leaves.
+The proposal to ban Salvia divinorum comes after years of public handwringing over the safety of a hallucinogenic substance found in the leaves.
 The news media have published reports of young Canadians taking salvia for the short but intense highs it produces, and many have called for the drug to be made illegal.
 Famously, a video of pop icon Miley Cyrus allegedly depicting her smoking the psychoactive drug went viral on the Internet in late 2010, and some believe it was this video that finally prompted Health Canada to act.
 Salvia has been banned in other countries, notably Australia and a several European countries and U.S. states; but it is still legal in most countries.

-Our comments to the proposal can be found here.
+Our comments to the original proposal can be found here.
 Comments from other organizations such as B.C.
 Civil Liberties Association and Canadian Students for Sensible Drug Policy are posted here and here.